-If you’re visiting Miami in 2 days, you’ll be astonished at how much you can see and do in such a short amount of time.
+If you’re visiting Miami in 2 days, you’ll be astonished at how much you can see and do in such a short time.
 From the sandy white beaches of Miami Beach and South Beach to the bustling city center, there’s something for everyone.

 Planning your trip is the key to efficiency and getting more activities in.
 Use this itinerary as a guide to help plan your 2 days in Miami.

-What’s the Best Time to Visit Miami?
+What is the Best Time to Visit Miami?

-The best time to visit Miami is March through May when it’s sunny and the temperatures are in the 70s to low 80s Fahrenheit.
+The best time to visit Miami is March through May when it’s sunny, and the temperatures are in the 70s to low 80s fahrenheit.

 Summer in Miami is blazing hot.
 It rains most summer afternoons, and hurricane season is from June to the end of November, so it is not the best time to plan your Miami trip.